Many users Windows 10 planned to excessive consumption of resources (HDD & CPU) consumed by “Update Orchestrator Service".

 Before we see how we can disable it or get rid of this excessive process or hard disk load, let's see what "Update Orchestrator Service" is and what it does.

-The presence of this service in 10 Windows Task Manager it should not worry you.
+The presence of this service in Windows 10 Task Manager it should not worry you.
 There are very few chances like one virus / malware to be present in the Task Manager with this name.
-Update Orchestrator Service (UsoSvc) is a the basic system of the system operating system Windows 10, running within the shared processsvchost.exeand is dependent on Remote Procedure Call (RPC), unable to run without the latter.
-About svchost.exeWe have talked before and I said that a series of Windows services can be launched through it.
+Update Orchestrator Service (UsoSvc) is a the basic system of the system operating Windows 10, he running in the shared process svchost.exe and is dependent on Remote Procedure Call (RPC), unable to run without the latter.
+About svchost.exe We have talked before and I said that through it a series of services can be launched Windows.
 Windows Services.
-Update Orchestrator Service is one of these services being executed from% WinDir% \system32 \usocore.dll.
+Update Orchestrator Service is one of these services, running from% WinDir% \system32 \usocore.dll.

 What the Update Orchestrator Service does

 As the name suggests, this service manages the updates Windows 10.
 Without starting this service, it will be impossible to install the latest updateof yours Windows 10.
 For this reason, we suggest that you never deactivate this service Windows 10.
 The time period in which this service pushes the processor (CPU) of a PC up to 100% or demands excessive hard disk, is limited.
 This usually happens on the period of an update in background or when it is verified integrity an update a Windows 10.

 How can we deactivate / activate Update Orchestrator Service on Windows 10

 Being a service of Windows 10, we will find this one in control Panel → Administration Tool → Services (or search “services”).

 In the list of services we run to "Update Orchestrator Service" and open the service options.

 By default, this service starts manually, under “Local System".
 From the options panel, we can stop it "Stop" - it will start at the next request of Windows Update - or we can disable it altogether.
 Setam “Startup type: Disabled".